GeruiXu/GeruiXu.github.io/Research.md

 > Confronted with this newly updated and database-absent route, the vehicle had to rely on the information it could perceive for decision-making.
 In this unknown scenario, due to the inability to connect with road infrastructure, the vehicle misjudged the absence of traffic lights at the intersection and continued its course.
 >
 > Ultimately, the safety officer took emergency control and averted a major accident by forcibly braking the vehicle.

-### Stage2  Real vehicle Experiment II

-> ### Overview
->
-> This research investigates the impact of audio types on the behavioral sequence of the takeover process in autonomous driving, using a real vehicle experiment to analyze the dynamic changes of behavioral characteristics during the takeover process.

 ------